takeoff-pharatesid/cloud-function-poc/README.md

 This project has 3 folders

-**assembly**
+**build**

-    assembly
+    build
     | -- function_1.xml
     | -- function_2.xml
     | -- ...
     | -- ...

-This folder includes all the xml files for assembly and packaging of zip of the individual cloud function
+This folder includes all the xml files for build and packaging of zip of the individual cloud function

 **cloud-function**